KeisukeYamashita/go-ethrpc/README.md

 ```

 ## Contribution
-To contribute, just send me a pull request!
+To contribute, just send us a pull request!
 If it is valid, you will be added on the contribution doc in `/doc/contributor.md` .

 ## Other Blockchain Libraries